sddbrown/safe-networking-sp/docs/setup.rst

 *Rerun the java -version command to verify you now have Java 8 installed*

-Install Elasticsearch, Logstash, Kibana & syslog-ng
+Install Elasticsearch, Logstash & Kibana
 ---------------------------------------------------

 ::